null

 Steam Distillation

-This is the most common and traditional method for extracting essential oils.
-In steam distillation, steam passes through plant material in a still, vaporizing the plant's volatile compounds.
-These vapors then condense back into liquid upon cooling and are collected in a receiving vessel.
-This method is ideally suited for extracting oils from flowers, leaves, and stems due to its effectiveness in preserving the integrity of the essential oils.
+Steam distillation is the most traditional and widely used method for extracting essential oils.
+In this process, steam passes through plant material within a still, vaporizing the plant’s volatile compounds.
+These vapors condense into a liquid upon cooling and are collected in a receiving vessel.
+Steam distillation is particularly effective for preserving the integrity of oils from flowers, leaves, and stems.

 Examples of Steam Distillation Extracts